 Introducing Quebrada de Humahuaca

-Dotting the valley are dusty, picturesque, indigenous towns that have a fine variety of places to stay, plus historic adobe churches, and homey restaurants serving warming locro (a stew of maize, beans, beef, pork and sausage) and llama fillets.
+Dotting the valley are dusty, picturesque, indigenous towns offering a fine variety of places to stay, plus historic adobe churches, and homey restaurants serving warming locro (a stew of maize, beans, pumpkin, and meat) and llama fillets.
 The region has experienced a tourism boom in recent years and gets very full in summer, when accommodation prices soar.

 There are many interesting stops along this colonial post route between Potosí (Bolivia) and Buenos Aires; buses run every 40 minutes or so, so it’s quite easy to jump off and on as required.
 The closest place to hire a car is Jujuy.
 The Quebrada shows its best side early in the morning, when colors are more vivid and the wind hasn’t got up.